Wal8800/wal8800.github.io/docs/_posts/2022-04-15-application-indicator-ubuntu.markdown

 To make the markup styling appear on the app indicator menu, one approach is to modify the extension and the dbusmenu library to allow styling to be passed through.
 However, that requires changing multiple components and maintaining these modified libraries.

-Another option is to use [gnome js](https://gjs.guide/) to build out the app indicator application.
+Another option is to use [gnome js](https://gjs.guide/) to build out the app indicator application from scratch.
 Gnome js is a fully featured javascript sdk to build GUI application for Gnome desktop and have amazing support for styling the UI.
-Furthermore, the extension is built with gnomejs, this mean we can build our own custom application with app indicator icon.
-Also, it will remove constraints imposed by the appindicator and dbusmenu library because we aren't using them.
+Furthermore, the extension is already built with gnomejs, this mean we can build our own custom application with app indicator icon.

-Lastly, we can also use the non-styled app indicator menu to open up a window that allow us to fully customise and style the content.
+Lastly, we can also use the non-styled app indicator menu to open up a window that allows us to fully customise and style the content within it.
 For example, jetbrain's toolbox application have this behaviour.

-Overall, it looks like a decent amount of work to get an equivalent application on Ubuntu so I won't try to do create my own app indicator application.
+Overall, it looks like a decent amount of work to get an equivalent application on Ubuntu so I won't try to create my own app indicator application.
 Currently, I find using github slack notification and the github pull requests page is sufficient.